Graph Reductions: Flood Fill

 Flood-fill problem using whatever-first search

 One of the earliest modern examples of whatever-first search was proposed by Edward Moore in the mid-1950s.
 A pixel map is a two-dimensional array whose values represent colors; the individual entries in the array are called pixels, an abbreviation of picture elements.
 A connected region in a pixel map is a connected subset of pixels that all have the same color, where two pixels are considered adjacent if they are immediate horizontal or vertical neighbors.
-The flood-fill operation, commonly represented by a paint can in raster-graphics editing software, changes every pixel in a connected region to a new color; the input to the operation consists of the indices ii and jj of one pixel in the target region and the new color.
+The flood-fill operation, commonly represented by a paint can in raster-graphics editing software, changes every pixel in a connected region to a new color; the input to the operation consists of the indices and of one pixel in the target region and the new color.